ESTA FAQ

 2. ESTA denied despite correct data

-Have you double-checked your ESTA application and are certain that there are no mistakes?
+Have you double-checked your ESTA application and are confident there are no mistakes?
 And despite this, your ESTA has still been denied?
 There are a few reasons for this:

-• You are a dual citizen of Iran, Iraq, Sudan, Syria, or North Korea
+• You are a dual citizen of Cuba, Iran, Iraq, Sudan, Syria, or North Korea.

-• In the past, you have stayed in the USA longer than your ESTA or visa allowed
+• In the past, you have stayed in the USA longer than allowed on your ESTA or visa.

 The US authorities will not tell you why your ESTA application was denied.
-Instead, you will receive a status update notifying you that your ESTA has not been authorized.
-That is why it is important to double-check your application for possible mistakes and if necessary, ask to have your ESTA application reset.
+Instead, you will receive a status update notifying you that your ESTA has yet to be authorized.
+That is why it is essential to double-check your application for possible mistakes and, if necessary, ask to have your ESTA application reset.

 Can I apply for an ESTA with previous convictions?